rubengc/GamiPress/readme.txt

 Also, you can check [our customize section](https://gamipress.com/customize/) where you can find a huge number of code snippets to help you customize GamiPress!

 == Changelog ==

+= 1.7.5 =

+* **Improvements**
+* On rename a points type update logs metas and user earnings with old points type.
+* Added support to multiples conditional field values on Gutenberg fields.

 = 1.7.4.2 =